MichaelCade/90DaysOfDevOps/Days/day80.md

 - [Elasticsearch](https://www.elastic.co/what-is/elasticsearch) is a distributed, free and open search and analytics engine for all types of data, including textual, numerical, geospatial, structured, and unstructured.

-- [Logstash](https://www.elastic.co/logstash/) is a free and open server-side data processing pipeline that ingests data from a multitude of sources, transforms it, and then sends it to your favorite "stash."
+- [Logstash](https://www.elastic.co/logstash/) is a free and open server-side data processing pipeline that ingests data from a multitude of sources, transforms it, and then sends it to your favourite "stash."

 - [Kibana](https://www.elastic.co/kibana/) is a free and open user interface that lets you visualize your Elasticsearch data and navigate the Elastic Stack.
 Do anything from tracking query load to understanding the way requests flow through your apps.

 ELK stack lets us reliably and securely take data from any source, in any format, then search, analyze, and visualize it in real time.

-On top of the above mentioned components you might also see Beats which are lightweight agents that are installed on edge hosts to collect different types of data for forwarding into the stack.
+On top of the above-mentioned components, you might also see Beats which are lightweight agents that are installed on edge hosts to collect different types of data for forwarding into the stack.

 - Logs: Server logs that need to be analysed are identified